Anti-pluricanonical systems on Fano varieties: Boundedness of complements

-From now on we can assume $M'$ is nef and big over $Z'$.
-Then
+\emph{Step 2.} In this step we introduce numbers $\alpha,\beta$.
+Since $M'$ is nef and big over $Z'$,

 is globally nef and big for some rational number $\alpha<1$ close to $1$ which will be fixed throughout the proof.
-The contraction defined by $-(K_{X'}+B'+\alpha M')$ is nothing but $X'\to V'$.
+The contraction defined by $-(K_{X'}+B'+\alpha M')$ is nothing but $X'\to V'$ which is birational.
 After running an MMP on ${B'}$ over $V'$ we can assume $B'$ is nef over $V'$, hence

-is also globally nef and big for any rational number $\beta$ satisfying $\alpha\ll \beta<1$.
+is also globally nef and big for any rational number $\beta\in (\alpha,1)$ sufficiently close $1$.
 Note that since the latter MMP is $K_{X'}+B'$-trivial, the non-klt property of $(X',B')$ is again preserved.\\